Pierrotpsy/secure-web-dev-workshop3/README.md

 Above each route in the controllers, there is a description of a test done using Postman.

 The first thing to do is of course to register a user and to log in to obtain a valid JWT, which can then be used to access most routes, except those for which a specific role is needed. the **superAdmin** role can access every route though.
+The **admin** role was created for testing purposes.

 ### Contents